thotz/rook/design/object-bucket/object-bucket.md

 _As an admin, I want to quickly list all dynamically created buckets in a cluster and access their object store specific metadata._

 - The admin can get an at-a-glance picture of provisioned buckets by listing all ObjectBuckets in the cluster.
+Eg. `kubectl get objectbucket --selector='ceph.rook.io/object'`
 - The admin can get metadata specific to the bucket and its object store by executing a `kubectl describe` on a particular ObjectBucket.

 **Use Case: Provision a Bucket**